TheSowut/vanilla_themes/README.md

 * Reloading the page and retaining your preferences.
 * Reseting theme to the initial state.

-..no seriosly that's about everything
+..no seriously that's about everything